ppmim/PAPI4K/docs/data.rst

 Detector
 --------
+The PANIC instrument had initially was mounted with a mosaic of four 2k x 2k HAWAII-2RG_ detectors.
+However, during 2020 a new single 4k x 4k HAWAII-4RG_ detector was installed due to the damages in the HAWAII-2RG_.

-The detector is an array (FPA) of four HAWAII-2RG_ detectors.
+ * The detector is an array (FPA) of four HAWAII-2RG_ detectors.
 The inter-chip gap between the detectors is only 167 pixels (or 75 arcsec at the 2.2m telescope) and is filled by dithering with sufficient amplitude.
 For applications which image only 30x30 arcmin this design is ideal.

    HAWAII-2RG_ detectors have an effective surface of 2040x2040 sensitive pixels.
    A 4-pixel wide border is used as reference to correct for relatively slow bias drifts.

+ * The HAWAII-4RG_ detector is a 4096x4096 pixels with 15um pixel pitch; it is the next generation, state-of-the-art readout integrated circuit for visible and infrared instrumentation in ground-based and space-based telescope applications.

 FITS